 6) TRACK YOUR INCOMING DIVIDENDS

 This is the fun part.
 Once your dividends start to roll in, track how much you are paid each month.
 Watch it grow over time.
+See how it positively impacts your retirement calculations.
 And that’s the key, it takes time.
 See how Dividend Daze tracks the money coming in from his cash machine here: Dividend Update – November 2017.

 WRAPPING IT UP